izderadicka/xapi-back/README.md

-				just few % space - it does not make sense to use it) v.0.3 - Added ssl option to not check server certificates v.0.3.1 - HTTP Redirect for VM export - this should enable to backup VMs from pool v/0.3.2 - fixed restore to particular SR uuid
+				just few % space - it does not make sense to use it) v.0.3 - Added ssl option to not check server certificates v.0.3.1 - HTTP Redirect for VM export - this should enable to backup VMs from pool v.0.3.2 - fixed restore to particular SR uuid v.0.3.3 - backup in pool (HTTP redirect of export), fixed restore to particular SR v.0.3.4 - option to restore snapshot as VM v.0.3.5 - config file could be in home directory ( default)
+v.0.3.8 - possibility to send log via email